Haiyūsai Ash Glazed Henko Tsubo Jar by Ikai Yūichi

 Kyoto native Ikai Yūichi has trained under the late Shimizu Uichi (1926-2004) who, in 1985, was awarded the title of Living National Treasure for his outstanding work in ceramic making.
 And it is from his sensei that Ikai learned the secrets to coaxing subtle hues and fluid effects from the oldest and most rudimentary of all glazes - hai, or ash.

-On this magnificent henko (oblong) tsubo jar, variations of pine and cedar ash glaze form demarcated strips of organic tones, subtly diffusing into an earthen bed still retaining the scars of its formation.
-An inspired collage of texture, form and color.
+On this magnificent henko (oblong) tsubo jar, variations of pine and cedar ash glaze form demarcated strips of organic tones, subtly diffusing into an earthen bed.
+An inspired collage of texture, form, and color.

 A wooden presentation box will be custom made to order and signed by the artist.
 Delivery time for this item is 2 weeks.